 Initially, Dolby Atmos at home required the use of “height” channel speakers (the “.2” or “.4” in the middle of the speaker configuration description), but that is no longer the case.
 In addition to the TV speaker-based Atmos available on some TVs, you can get Dolby Atmos soundbars, which include height channels.

-Some Dolby Digital Plus and Dolby TrueHD 5.1 and 7.1 surround soundtracks are so good, you might not even realize you aren’t getting Dolby Atmos just by listening.
-The one surefire way to know is to check the information panel on the front of your AV receiver or your soundbar (if it has one, or perhaps an on-screen display).
+Still not certain?
+The one surefire way to know is to check the information panel on the front of your A/V receiver or your soundbar (if it has one, or perhaps an on-screen display).
 It should display the kind of audio signal it’s currently working with, and if it doesn’t specifically say “Atmos,” or “Dolby Atmos,” then the odds are, you’re not getting Atmos.

 One more thing …